matias96321/API-REST-GoLang/README.md

 ﻿# API-REST-GoLang

-I created a simple API in GoLang just to know the concepts of the language
+I created a simple API in GoLang just to understand the language concepts